Over 20,000 wetsuits & accessories in stock today!

 Additionally, a wetsuit that is too loose will not provide appropriate compression, which helps with the circulation of blood through your muscles during exercise.
 You don’t need to know how to break in a wetsuit to recognize the differences after a few tries.

-Keep in mind that it’s important to purchase the right size of the wetsuit for your body, and don’t buy one expecting it to stretch out during a break-in period.
+Keep in mind that it’s important to choose the right wetsuit size for your body, and don’t buy one expecting it to stretch out during a break-in period.
 If you want more stretch, opt for the higher-grade materials, like the super stretch neoprene that can stretch up to 300%.
 While this material does not necessarily become “broken in,” it does tend to be more comfortable for those who are less fond of a very snug wetsuit.
 If your wetsuit is too small, it will probably never stretch enough to fit you properly, regardless of what you do to try and break it in.

 Wearing a wetsuit that is too small can lead to problems including chafing (particularly in the neck and armpit areas), fatigue because you will be working your muscles against the resistance of the wetsuit, poor circulation, and difficulty maintaining comfortable body temperature in the water.
 Wearing a wetsuit that is too large will not keep you warm enough, and you will experience limited improvements in buoyancy.
 You may also find that a too-large wetsuit will cause you to fatigue more quickly since you will experience additional drag while wearing it.